o3de/o3de.org/content/docs/user-guide/packaging/asset-bundler/command-line-reference.md

 + *4* or *filePattern*: FilePattern
 + *5* or *intersectionCount*: IntersectionCount

-For more information about how each of these rules operate on input files, see [Open 3D Engine Asset List Comparison Operations](/docs/user-guide/packaging/asset-bundler/list-operations/).
+For more information about how each of these rules operates on input files, see [Open 3D Engine Asset List Comparison Operations](/docs/user-guide/packaging/asset-bundler/list-operations/).

 The `intersectionCount` comparison type can't be combined with any other comparison type as part of a rule list.